dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 <img src="DAGProposedSolution4.png" alt="DAGProposedSolution.png" />

+On premise, deployment assumes only one computing node for installation.
+The Data Base component shall be deployed first as other components depend on it.
+Then, the Processor and ML component are being deployed after the Database component is in place.
+The User interface component, reports plugins and integration points are deployed at the last stage.
+The Data Base component shall be deployed in the form of one DB instance with several schemes inside.
+User interface component is represented as a web service.
+Processor and ML are native processes built for the target platform.
+Reports plugins and integration points shall be represented as dynamic libraries that can be easily added, removed and configured at run time.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|